ORELxD/Python-2019A-II/Day 12 - 16.0.2019/README.md

 * Note: add validation chcking to the user input:
   * `row index` - can be only between 0-8
   * `col index` - can be only between 0-8
-  * `element content` - can be only a number between 0-9 that does not appear in the col or row of the selected element
+  * `element content` - can be only a number between 0-9 that does not appear in the col or row of the selected element, or in the inner 3X3 matrix that contains this element